 OK, mission accomplished, at least for one of us.

 About 90 minutes in, I start to wonder if this deep-sea phantasmagoria has gone on for a tad too long, and as if on cue, the screens go dark again.
-The vivid multicolour blotted effects are back.
+The vivid, multicolour, blotted effects are back.
 I decide to close my eyes and focus more on the music, but the projections soon get far too bright and kaleidoscopic for that.
-The tunes are now slower and deeper and certainly calmer, but not quite slumber inducing for me.
+The tunes are now slower and deeper and certainly calmer, but not quite slumber-inducing for everyone around.

 A few minutes later, I’m roused from my stupor (or was it sleep?) to see the hues have changed again — this time, it’s molten lava-like effects, steadily floating upwards, accompanied by what I imagine are Amazonian rainforest-like sounds.